sxu99/sxu99.github.io/_pages/about.md

 Recent news
 ======
-- May 2022, finished my M.Sc. project presentation.
+- May 2022, finished the M.Sc. project presentation.
 - September 2021, begin my study as M.Sc student at CUHK.
 - June 2021, graduated from ECNU.